Yeesbae/SC1015_MiniProject/README.md

 ## Conclusion
 1. Metascore has the highest correlation with IMDB Ratings
-3. Dataset is distributed unevenly and skewed towards higher IMDB Ratings
+2. Dataset is distributed unevenly and skewed towards higher IMDB Ratings due to nature of our dataset.
-4. Model created using Decision tree has a high False Positive Rate
+3. Model created using Decision tree has a high False Positive Rate
-5. Model for Logistic Regression created using this data can only predict IMDB rating above 6 due to the dataset constraints.
+4. Model for Logistic Regression created using this data can only predict IMDB rating above 6 due to the dataset constraints.
-6. Models are improved by using Multi variables to predict data, with Metascore being the most important variable
+5. Models are improved by using Multi variables to predict data, with Metascore being the most important variable

 ## What did we learn from this project
 1. Alpha pruning for Decision Tree